AvivYaniv/Cortex/README.md

     [Cortex] $ # you're good to go!
     ```

-3. Lastly, run the ```run-pipeline.sh``` script to create docker containers:
+3. Lastly, run the `run-pipeline.sh` script to create docker containers:

    ```sh
    [Cortex] $ ./scripts/run-pipeline.sh
    ```

 NOTE!
 Creation of docker containers may take some time <br/>
 NOTE!
-During that proccess, micro-services that use the database and message-queue would try to connect to them, until they are aviablable, errors seen during that period can be ignored.<br/>
+During that proccess, micro-services that use the database and message-queue would try to connect to them, until they are available, errors seen during that period can be ignored.<br/>

 4. To check that everything is working as expected, run the tests: